-Vocabulary: loyalty, commitment, revenge, dilemma, antithesis, conscience, hotseating, role on the wall
+Vocabulary: dishonesty, loyalty, conscience, hotseating, role on the wall

-Starter: Exploring loyalty - Prompt a discussion with the class to lead into the Big Question.
+Exploring Loyalty - Prompt a discussion with the class to lead into the big question.

-- Ask the students to consider their response to the Big Question by placing themselves on a Value Continuum. - Through discussion, ask pupils for their reaction to the behaviour of Juliet with regard to the killing of her cousin by Romeo. - They feed back to the rest of the class regarding the relationship between Juliet and Romeo using key facts from the play - Pupils explore the character of Juliet, thinking about everything she has gone through using roles on the wall and two text extracts from the play.
-They feed back to the rest of the class regarding the difference between the Juliet presented to the world and the one she keeps to herself. - Pupils hot-seat Juliet to find out more about her motivations regarding the decision to be with Romeo. - Pupils take part in a conscience alley to advise Juliet what she should do about her husband when she hears that he has killed her cousin Tybalt.

-Optional written activity.
-Pupils write either a balanced argument or a persuasive argument, taking a stance on the behaviour of Juliet based on what she heard and the reasons for her choice.
+- Ask the students to consider their response to the Big Question by placing themselves on a Value Continuum. - Through discussion, ask pupils for their reaction to the behaviour of Beatrice and Benedick towards one another. - They feed back to the rest of the class regarding the relationship between Beatrice and Benedick using key facts from the play. - Pupils explore the characters of Beatrice and Benedick.
+Thinking particularly about everything they go through using role on the wall and two text extracts from the play. - Pupils hot-seat Beatrice to find out more about her motivations regarding the plot to revenge her cousin Hero. - Pupils take part in a conscience alley to advise Beatrice what to do next. - Optional written activity.
+Pupils write either a balanced argument or a persuasive argument, taking a stance on the behaviour of Beatrice based on what she has experienced and how she will move forward from this dilemma.